Rahulrapelli/Automotive-Parameter-Monitoring-Using-CAN/README.md

 │   ├── can.c
 │   └── include/
 │
-├── Drivers/
-│   ├── can/
-│   ├── lcd/
-│   ├── adc/
-│   ├── ds18b20/
-│   └── delay/
-│
-├── Images/
-│   ├── Block_Diagram.png
-│   ├── Circuit.png
-│   └── Output.png
-│
 ├── README.md
 └── LICENSE

-Expected Output
+ Output

 LCD displays engine temperature in real time.
 Fuel node continuously measures and sends fuel percentage to the main node.
 Main node receives and displays the fuel level on the LCD.
 Pressing the Left Indicator switch causes LEDs on the Indicator Node to scroll from right to left.
 Pressing the Right Indicator switch causes LEDs to scroll from left to right.
 All communication occurs over the CAN bus, with reliable message transmission between nodes.